 Information on RPP fees is available at the link below:

-You may also request an RPP online if you already have a valid vehicle registration.
+You may also request an RPP online during the renewal of your vehicle registration.
+If you need RPP, and it is not time to renew your registration, you must make an in-person visit to a DC DMV service center.
 DC DMV complies with federal regulations regarding the use of credit cards, so to utlize the online services and pay with a credit card, use browsers with minimum version requirements, such as:

 - Google Chrome

 - Microsoft Edge